-Call them oilfield detectives, night riders of the hemlocks, or simply oil scouts.
-These early oil and gas well investigators separated fact from fiction.
+Once called night riders of the hemlocks, petroleum sleuths separated oil well fact from fiction.

-In the hard winter of 1888, famed 37-year-old oil scout Justus C. McMullen, succumbs to pneumonia — contracted while scouting production data from the Pittsburgh Manufacturers’ Gas Company’s well at Cannonsburg.
+In the hard winter of 1888, 37-year-old oil scout Justus C. McMullen succumbed to pneumonia — contracted while investigating oil production from a well in densely wooded hills near Canonsburg, Pennsylvania.

-McMullen, publisher of the Bradford, Pennsylvania, “Petroleum Age” newspaper, already had contributed much to America’s early petroleum industry as a reliable oil field detective.
+McMullen, publisher of the Bradford “Petroleum Age” newspaper, already had contributed much to America’s early petroleum industry as a journalist and oilfield detective.

 Night Riders of the Hemlocks

-Call them oilfield detectives, a profession born as pipelines came into wide use in America’s early fields.
-Pipelines, a new and more efficient way of transporting oil, brought dramatic changes to the way oil was traded in the 1870s.
+Oilfield detecting as a profession arrived as oil pipelines came into wider use in Pennsylvania oilfields.
+A more efficient way of transporting oil, pipelines brought dramatic changes to the way oil was traded in the 1870s.
 As the petroleum industry grew complex – and risky – buyers and sellers became more wary.

 Oil producers hired oil scouts to protect their investments from surreptitious market manipulation.
 Scouts searched for the facts about oil production.

 As with all highly market-driven commodity industries, information and misinformation from speculators pushed prices erratically.
 Meanwhile, new oilfield discoveries added production as consumer demand for kerosene continued to grow.

 Scouts debunked rumors, “demystified” reports about oil wells and secured accurate information on production (or lack thereof) – sometimes despite armed guards at drilling sites.